 Avoiding Zoom fatigue

 Burnout from too many online meetings is a real phenomenon, so use the software sparing for maximum benefit.
 Try to avoid scheduling too many meetings back-to-back, and consider spreading essential meetings out over several days.
-Of course, the best way to avoid Zoom fatigue is to not use Zoom; consider taking a step back and asking yourself if this virtual meeting could be an old fashioned phone call (or even just an email!).
+Of course, the best way to avoid Zoom fatigue is to not use Zoom; consider taking a step back and asking yourself if this virtual meeting could be an old-fashioned phone call (or even just an email!).
+Also consider other ways to manage your work-life balance.

 When you do have to hop on a virtual meeting, try to reduce your number of available distractions and avoid multitasking.
 Though it can seem productive trying to complete several tasks at once, it will end up increasing your Zoom fatigue and making it harder to focus in the next meeting.